SpinalHDL/VexRiscv/README.md

 # or
 sbt "run-main vexriscv.demo.GenSmallest"
 ```

+NOTES:
+- it could take time the first time you run it
+- The VexRiscv could need the unreleased master-head of SpinalHDL.
+If it fails to compile, just get the SpinalHDL repository and
+   do a "sbt clean compile publish-local" in it as described in the dependencies chapter.

 ## Regression tests
 To run tests (need the verilator simulator), go in the src/test/cpp/regression folder and run :